huynhdinhluyen/huynhdinhluyen.github.io/README.md

 # huynhdinhluyen.github.io
-The website for practicing HTML, CSS and JavaScript language skill
+The website for me to practice HTML, CSS and JavaScript language skill :)